 Possibility of Change?

-• Trend of Population Influx: Recently, there has been an increase in the population moving to Texas from progressive areas like California.
-There is also a gradual strengthening of Democratic support, particularly in major cities like Austin.
+- Trend of Population Influx: Recently, there has been an increase in people moving to Texas from progressive areas like California.
+There is also a gradual strengthening of Democratic support, particularly in urban centers like Austin.

-• Urban vs. Suburban and Rural: Major urban areas like Houston, Dallas, San Antonio, and Austin are gradually increasing their Democratic support, while suburban and rural areas still maintain Republican dominance, balancing the overall picture.
-It remains to be seen when this balance might be disrupted.
+- Urban vs. Suburban and Rural: Major urban areas like Houston, Dallas, San Antonio, and Austin are seeing a gradual increase in Democratic support, while suburban and rural areas still maintain Republican dominance, balancing the overall political landscape.
+It remains to be seen when this balance might shift.